top of page

 How can I help?

-I have spent years working with women during the menopausal transition.
+As a menopause advocate I have spent years working with women during the menopausal transition.
 I will spend time with you re-analysing your overall health, looking at what the root cause of your issues, and discuss what options could work for you, to help get you back to feeling great.

 Treatment plan